AdobeDocs/analytics-platform.en/help/components/filters/quick-filters.md

 Filters do have the following advantages compared to quick filters.

 * Filters can be made available across all your Workspace projects
-* Filters support more complexity using nested and hierarchical containers, sequences (using qequence filters).
+* Filters support more complexity using nested and hierarchical containers, sequences (using sequence filters).